Clark County needs volunteers to pick up roadside litter as a way to beautify the county.

 More information on the Adopt-A-Road program is available by watching this CVTV video from December 2012.

 Adopted roadways are county roads in unincorporated Clark County.
 The program does not apply to federal and state highways, city streets or private roads.

 Clark County already has identified about a dozen road sections suitable for adoption.

 Volunteers also can request to adopt other road sections.
 Public Works will assess the proposed section for road shoulders, sight distances and other safety considerations before deciding whether to approve the request.

-Volunteer program coordinator
+Volunteer program assistant

 Clark County Public Works